GavinLenz/rocky9-cluster/docs/DEV.md

 ### 5. Review Discipline

-- All changes require an accompanying note in `docs/CHANGES.md` or a relevant doc file so the operational context never lags behind the code.
+- Keep the relevant documentation (README, `docs/` guides, inventory comments) in sync with behavior changes so the operational context never lags behind the code.
 - Favor small commits that map 1:1 with conceptual changes.